chardso/Rabbitry/README.md

 - when their eyes are open after two weeks period,keep them in the same cage with the mother,it will get used to the bunnies,and will start breast feeding on its own.

 - Note that,at this stage food is constant in that particular cage,to avoid predation.

+  HOW TO CONSTRUCT A RABBIT CAGE.